haikalmol/planet-facts/README.md

 > -   View the optimal layout for the app depending on their device's screen size
 > -   See hover states for all interactive elements on the page
 > -   View each planet page and toggle between "Overview", "Internal Structure", and "Surface Geology"

-### Links

--   [LIVE PREVIEW](https://planets-tediko.netlify.app/) to check my solution.
--   [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

 ## My process